nimbus-gateway/local_digital_thread/README.md

 # local_digital_thread

-Energy data within an organisation can often be distributed across different data endpoints with varied meta-data representation which hinders seamless data collection and access from a single point for visualization and analytics.
+Energy data within an organisation can often be distributed across different data endpoints with varied meta-data representation, which hinders seamless data collection and access from a single point for visualization and analytics.
 Moreover, there can be security and privacy constraints at data endpoints preventing data sharing and management.
 Thus, a local digital thread is required to aggregate the data from distributed data sources of an organization to standardize the data collection, representation, and preparation for further processing.

 This repository contains instructions on how to initialize and run the current POC of the Local Digital Thread application.